-This course provides an introduction to processes of construction and response to youth crime.
-These processes are examined in historical and contemporary contexts.
-Attention is focussed upon the social construction of the young offender and the emerging criticisms of this notion.
-Theoretical explanations for the criminal behaviour of the young offender, the Youth Criminal Justice Act and its application, and relevant components of the justice system, programs and agencies related to the control of youth crime are discussed.
-A series of related topics will also be introduced.
+This course focuses on identification, reaction, and response to youth crime and deviance.
+Historical and contemporary contexts are examined.
+Attention is given to the social construction of the young offender and the emerging criticisms of this label.
+Theoretical explanations of deviant and criminal behaviour, along with an analysis of the Youth Criminal Justice Act and its application, including components of the justice system, programs and agencies related to youth misconduct are discussed.
+A series of current trends and topics will also be explored.

 - Socio-cultural Context of Youth Crime

 - The History of Legal Responses to Youth Crime in Canada

 - Youth Corrections and Alternative Approaches

 - Current Topics in Youth Justice

 Methods of Instruction

 The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: